-Compose a comprehensive description of your proposed project.
+Compose a comprehensive description of your proposed project that clearly states the goals of the proposed work, its relation to larger issues in the humanities, and the impact of the proposed project on future research and scholarship.
 Your narrative should be succinct, well organized, and free of technical terms and jargon so that peer reviewers can understand the proposed project.

-You must limit the narrative to ten single-spaced pages with one-inch margins and a font no smaller than 11-point.
+You must limit the narrative to ten single-spaced pages.
 Do not include an executive summary or a table of contents.
 You may include images, charts, diagrams, footnotes, and endnotes if they fit within the page limit.
+You may also include illustrations like charts and maps in "Additional supporting documents."